CedricBaaklini/Function-Transformer/README.md

 # Function-Transformer
-A simple Swift program that will tell you the transformations of your function
+A simple program that will tell you the transformations of your function

 ## The Main Idea